 compliance documentation folders

-You may be wondering what compliance documentation is.
+What is compliance documentation?
 Compliance documentation consists of “specific records and reports of information required to verify the implementation of a compliance program.”
-So, to simplify, it is a record of what type of compliance program you have in place.
-In addition to what the program includes.
+So, to simplify, it is a record of what type of compliance program you have in place, and also documents what the program includes.

 Why is Compliance Documentation Important?

-There are many reasons why documentation is necessary.
-Nonetheless, one of the most important reasons is to secure your business.
-In addition, having a document that shows what compliance is and is not can help you avoid heavy fines and penalties from government agencies such as the Occupational Safety and Health Administration.
+There are many reasons why compliance documentation is both necessary and important.
+One of the most important reasons is to secure your business by mitigating the risks of a noncompliance by the business or an employee.
+In addition, having a document that shows what compliance is and how to remain compliant can help you avoid heavy fines and penalties from government agencies such as the OSHA, the Occupational Safety and Health Administration.

 Compliance documentation is essential.
-If you do not document your records and reports, you will have very inefficient compliance.
+If you do not document your records and reports, you will have very inefficient compliance protocols which are likely to fail.
 Good documentation practices are critical to ensuring the stability and success of your business.

 What Are The Different Types of Compliance?

 Compliance is not one size fits all.
 Rather, compliance documents are tailored to the type of business you have.
-The following are some examples of the different types:
+There are two primary types of compliance, both of which are listed below:

 What Does Good Compliance Documentation Involve?

-Good compliance documentation requires you to document all processes, procedures, and guidelines in the business.
-Beginning with those requirements are the building blocks that will provide good legal regulations and operate with little to no hiccups.
+Good compliance documentation requires you to document all processes, procedures, and guidelines in a business.
+Beginning with the most basic requirements, the building blocks, will promote legal compliance and help your company operate with minimal issues.

 2. Program Oversight: Assign a team to oversee, monitor, and enforce the compliance program.
-They are also called your company’s “watchdog(s).”
+This team is sometimes also called your company’s “watchdog(s).”

-3. Provide training and education: All employees require training regardless of their job title.
-Training and an annual refresher course will keep employees abreast of the company’s compliance policies.
+3. Provide Training and Education: All employees require training, regardless of their job title.
+Initial training and annual refresher courses will keep employees attuned to the company’s compliance policies.

-4. Two-Way Communication: Promptly communicating with the company’s compliance department and “watchdogs.”
-Communicate questions, report non-compliance behaviors, and ethical issues in the workplace.
+4. Two-Way Communication: Promptly communicating with the company’s compliance department and “watchdogs” is critical.
+Communicate questions, and report non-compliance behaviors and ethical issues in the workplace to maintain the effectiveness of the compliance documentation.

-5. Monitoring and Auditing: You want to make sure your compliance program is effective, and you want to make sure that it is by monitoring and measuring how effective it is.
+5. Monitoring and Auditing: You want to make sure your compliance program is effective.
+To make sure that it is effective, monitoring and measuring employee response and the frequency of compliance infractions is critical.

-6. Discipline: Make sure you enforce consistent discipline across all employees and do it in a timely manner.
-Do not hold employees to a different standard.
+6. Discipline: Make sure you enforce consistent discipline across all employees promptly.
+Do not hold employees of a higher title to a lesser standard.

 7. Corrective Action: While disciplinary action is essential, you also need to ensure that you can correct employee actions.
-If they end up stepping out of the program, it will also serve as a reminder of the code of conduct.
+If employees end up stepping out of the program, their absence will also serve as a reminder of the code of conduct.

 How Do You Stay on Top of Compliance?